quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Ack-Eliciting Threshold:

-: A variable-length integer representing the maximum number of ack-eliciting packets the recipient of this frame can receive without sending an immediate acknowledgment.
+: A variable-length integer representing the maximum number of ack-eliciting packets the recipient of this frame can receive without sending an acknowledgment.
 In other words, an acknowledgement is sent when more than this number of ack-eliciting packets have been received.
 Since this is a maximum value, a receiver can send an acknowledgement earlier.
 A value of 0 results in